-The Company's poultry operations are integrated through its control of all functions relative to the production of its chicken products, including hatching egg production, hatching, feed manufacturing, raising chickens to marketable age ("grow-out"), processing and marketing.
+The Company's poultry operations are integrated through its control of all functions relative to the production of its chicken products, including hatching egg production, hatching, feed manufacturing, raising chickens to marketable age ("growout"), processing and marketing.
 Consistent with the poultry industry, the Company's profitability is substantially impacted by the market price for its finished products and feed grains, both of which may fluctuate substantially and exhibit cyclical characteristics typically associated with commodity markets.
 Other costs, excluding feed grains, related to the profitability of the Company's poultry operations, including hatching egg production, hatching, growing, and processing cost, are responsive to efficient cost containment programs and management practices.
-Over the past three fiscal years, these other normal production costs have averaged approximately 46% of the Company's total normal production costs.
+Over the past three fiscal years, these other normal production costs have averaged approximately 48% of the Company's total normal production costs.

 The Company believes that value-added products are subject to less price volatility and generate higher, more consistent profit margin than whole chickens ice packed and shipped in bulk form.
 To reduce its exposure to market cyclicality that has historically characterized commodity chicken market prices, the Company has increasingly concentrated on the production and marketing of value-added product lines with emphasis on product quality, customer service, and brand recognition.
 However, the Company cannot eliminate its exposure to fluctuations in commodity market prices for chicken since market prices for value added products also exhibit cyclicality.
-The Company adds value to its poultry products by performing one or more processing steps beyond the stage where the whole chicken is first saleable as a finished product, such as cutting, deboning, deep chilling, packaging and labeling the product.
+The Company adds value to its poultry products by performing one or more processing steps beyond the stage where the whole chicken is first salable as a finished product, such as cutting, deboning, deep chilling, packaging and labeling the product.

-The Company's prepared chicken product line includes approximately 94 institutional and consumer packaged chicken items that it sells nationally, primarily to distributors and food service establishments.
+The Company's prepared chicken product line includes approximately 130 institutional and consumer packaged chicken items that it sells nationally, primarily to distributors and food service establishments.
 A majority of the prepared chicken items are made to the specifications of food service users.

-Whole bird prices per pound, as measured by the Georgia Dock price, fluctuated during the three years ended October 31, 2013, as follows:
+Whole bird prices per pound, as measured by the Georgia Dock price, fluctuated during the three years ended October 31, 2014, as follows:

-1st Quarter 2nd Quarter 3rd Quarter 4th Quarter
+1st Quarter 3rd Quarter 4th Quarter

+Fiscal 2014 · -

+High \$ 1.0450 \$ 1.0825 \$ 1.1275 \$ 1.1400

+Low \$ 1.0425 \$ 1.0450 \$ 1.0850 \$ 1.1275

-Fiscal 2013 Quii tei Quarter - Quinter
+Fiscal 2013

-High \$.9975 \$1.0300 \$1.0650 \$1.0650

-Low \$.9625 \$.9975 \$1.0325 \$1.0475
+High \$ 0.9975 \$ 1.0300 \$ 1.0650 \$ 1.0650

+Low \$ 0.9625 \$ 0.9975 \$ 1.0325 \$ 1.0475

 Fiscal 2012

-High \$.9075 \$.9325 \$.9475 \$.9625

-Low \$.8900 \$.9075 \$.9325 \$.9475

-Fiscal 2011

-High \$.8625 \$.8650 \$.8750 \$.8900

-Low \$.8500 \$.8500 \$.8650 \$.8750
+High \$ 0.9075 \$ 0.9325 \$ 0.9475 \$ 0.9625

+Low \$ 0.8900 \$ 0.9075 \$ 0.9325 \$ 0.9475